momentohq/momento-go-redis-client/README.md

  go run main.go -useRedis -host 127.0.0.1 -port 6379
 ```

+## Current Redis API Support

+This library supports the most popular Redis APIs, but does not yet support all Redis APIs.
+We currently support the most
+common APIs related to string values (GET, SET, etc.).
+We will be adding support for additional
+APIs in the future.
+If there is a particular API that you need support for, please drop by our [Discord](https://discord.com/invite/3HkAKjUZGq)
+or e-mail us at [support@momentohq.com](mailto:support@momentohq.com) and let us know!

+In the meantime, if you call a method from the `momento-redis` API that we do not yet support, you will get a panic for
+`UnsupportedOperationError`; letting you know that the method is not implemented yet.

 ### Go-Lang Compile-Time API Checking

 If you'd like compile-time checking to tell you if you are using any APIs that we don't yet
 support, we provide our own `MomentoRedisCmdable` interface, which is a fully compatible subset of the official `go-redis`
 interface `Cmdable`, but explicitly lists out the APIs that we currently support.

-With a one-line change to your constructor call, you get back an instance of this interface instead of the
+With a one-line change to your initialization call, you get back an instance of this interface instead of the
 default `redis.Cmdable` interface.
 Then the go-lang compiler will catch any calls your code is making to Redis
 API methods that we don't yet support, so you'll know before you even try to run the code.